Last Updated January 25, 2021

 You can rent out your guesthouse, mother-in-law suite, an extra bedroom, garage, or parking space.
 If you go on vacation, consider renting out your home while you’re gone.
 Renting out your space is a great way to make a little extra money that can be added to your mortgage payment.

-You can use platforms like Airbnb or VRBO.com to help you find renters and earn some extra money.
+You can use platforms like VRBO.com to help you find renters and earn some extra money.

 Accelerated Mortgage Payoff Calculator